pact-foundation/pact-python/docs/consumer.md

 It expects the following environment variables to be set:

+/// define
 `PACT_BROKER_BASE_URL`

-:   The base URL of the Pact Broker (e.g., `https://test.pactflow.io` if using [PactFlow](https://pactflow.io), or the URL to your self-hosted Pact Broker instance).
+-   The base URL of the Pact Broker (e.g., `https://test.pactflow.io` if using [PactFlow](https://pactflow.io), or the URL to your self-hosted Pact Broker instance).

 `PACT_BROKER_USERNAME` / `PACT_BROKER_PASSWORD`

-:   The username and password for authenticating with the Pact Broker.
+-   The username and password for authenticating with the Pact Broker.

 `PACT_BROKER_TOKEN`

-:   An alternative to using username and password, this is a token that can be used for authentication (e.g., used with [PactFlow](https://pactflow.io)).
+-   An alternative to using username and password, this is a token that can be used for authentication (e.g., used with [PactFlow](https://pactflow.io)).

+///

 ## Pattern Matching